Thali Method

 Instructions

-• Prepare the Spinach: Rinse 8 cups spinach leaves thoroughly and allow it to drain.
+• Prepare the Spinach: Rinse 1 lb fresh spinach leaves thoroughly and allow it to drain.
 If the leaves are large, chop them roughly.

 Spinach for Sauteed Spinach with Podi on a plate